ZainabAldhanhani/Data-Augmentation-Strategies-for-Improving-OCC-in-Anomaly-Detection/README.md

 ## Demo
 We provide a ready-to-run notebook for demonstrating the workflow:

-`demo/Autoencoder-UCSD-ped2.ipynb`
+`demo/SVDD_Avenue.ipynb`

 **This notebook includes:**
-- Loading and preprocessing of the UCSD Ped2 dataset
+- Loading and preprocessing of the Avenue dataset
-- Training the Autoencoder on normal data
+- Training the SVDD on normal and augmented dats
 - Visualizing sample inputs and reconstructed outputs
 - Computing F1-score and PR-AUC for anomaly detection